wihbit/blackjack_project/README.md

 - Instead of going that route, we chose to upload the gradio application to Hugging Face
     - Hugging Face is able to host the entire application on their cloud service for free (with limited virtual CPU and memory)
     - This makes the application available 24/7 with no additional maintenance required from us

+## Game Application Code, Recommendation System, Splitting
+###	Game Code
+-	Created a bunch of initial functions to define the logic of our game (create deck, calculate score, has usable ace, get state, get card value, reset game, etc.)
+-	Added the bot function that will make decisions for the machine/bot hand as well as the recommendation system function for the player hand (bot decision and get recommendation)
+-	Included functions to get the card image paths and give them appropriate sizes (get card image and resize image)
+-	Now added the main game functions (play blackjack and determine winner, which go through the game and output the winner logic)
+-	We then jump into our UI Gradio interface to provide the user with a seamless and fun playing experience against the dealer and alongside our bot

+###	Recommendation System
+-	We wanted to add a simple recommendation system for the player to follow certain basic rules of blackjack if they desire.
+-	If we had more time we would have had a more robust recommendation system based on large blackjack datasets and winning probabilities.
+-	The simple rules are as follows:
+    -	Hit when below 11
+    -	Stand if the score is 12 and the dealer up card is 4, 5, or 6
+    -	Stand if the score is between 13 and 16 and the dealer up card is between 2 and 7
+    -	Stand if the score is 17 or more
+    -	Else, hit

+###	Splitting
+-	The splits section was added to improve the game play and could be added as feature in future releases for the bot to be trained on.
+We only allowed the game to split once as we were using a single deck in the shoe.
+However, as we add additional decks to the shoe we can allow for more splits eventually to the game play and for the bot to be trained on.
+  -	Some features about splitting in the game:
+    -	Each new hand will start with one of the original cards and one new card.
+    -	You will play each hand separately.
+    -	After playing the first hand, the game will prompt you to play the split hand.
+    -	Once you stand on the split hand the dealer hand will be played, and the outcome of the game will be concluded.